Last Updated on April 23, 2021

 That is, until I started with pharmacological extinction.

 How I Cut Back on Drinking, Then Ultimately Gave It Up For Good

 The science of pharmacological extinction is what finally allowed me to gain control over my drinking, like nothing I’d ever tried before.
 This “extinction therapy” is known as the Sinclair Method (TSM), and involves taking an opiate blocker medication (naltrexone) in combination with drinking.

-The medication naltrexone works by blocking the pleasure a person experiences when drinking alcohol.
+The medication naltrexone works by blocking the reinforcement or reward that a person experiences when drinking alcohol.
 Over time, drinking on this medication reduces cravings and alcohol consumption for most people.
 After a year of this treatment, I watched myself go from a daily drinker, to drinking a few days a week, a few times a month, once a month, and finally deciding to go completely sober.
 Thanks to naltrexone, drinking was no longer pleasurable for me at all anymore, and instead began to feel quite dull.
 I genuinely preferred sobriety.

 For me, going abstinent “cold-turkey” before TSM never worked in any permanent way.
 The Alcohol Deprivation Effect would kick in, and I’d find myself battling cravings regularly, having to “white-knuckle” my way through sobriety.
 Ultimately, like many others, I’d relapse again.
 I did this dozens of times before I found TSM, and finally put an end to my cravings.
 After that, abstinence happened on its own.